os-climate/sostrades-dev-tools/docs/source/user_manual.md

 Two other options are available on top of the study workspace, below tabs and next to the selected node name:
 - manually validate data at a given node by clicking on the validate data button: <br>
 ![](images/platform_study/study_workspace/data/not_validated_data.png) <br>
-or unvalidate data by clicking on the unvalidate data button: <br>
+or invalidate data by clicking on the invalidate data button: <br>
 ![](images/platform_study/study_workspace/data/validated_data.png)
-- display configure information about variables by clicking on the "i" button next to the validate/unvalidate data button: <br>
+- display configure information about variables by clicking on the "i" button next to the validate/invalidate data button: <br>
 ![](images/platform_study/study_workspace/data/configure_information.png)